Zamindars of Bihar: Relations with the Mughals

 Mughal rule in Bihar was characterised as turbulent and volatile as many of the region's zamindars made continuous efforts to defy the imperial authority.

-Generally, the Mughals had great difficulty in subduing the chiefs of Bihar.
-Many of the major zamindaris and chieftaincies in the suba of Bihar were located in hilly and forested areas which proved beneficial in terms of dealing with potential conflicts.
-These zamindars had an obligation to pay tribute to the Mughal authorities but rebellions were common and in many instances the army would have to be sent in to Bihar to subdue the rebellious zamindar.

-A notable instance of this occurred in 1503 when Raja Sangram Singh of Kharagpur Raj rebelled and was subsequently killed in battle.
-His son was then converted to Islam and became a staunch ally of the Mughals.
+Unlike the Zamindars of neighbouring Bengal Subah who had experienced a reduction in their rights and powers, the zamindars of Bihar maintained increased autonomy with "fickle loyalties towards the Government".

-The nineteenth century British civil servant, John Beames noted about Mughal-ruled Bihar that "everyone who was powerful enough to rob the state or his neighbours, robbed to his hearts content".
+The nineteenth-century British civil servant, John Beames noted about Mughal-ruled Bihar that "everyone who was powerful enough to rob the state or his neighbours, robbed to his heart's content".
 Zamindars refusing to pay the state and gathering forces to attack neighbouring zamindars was a common practice in Bihar during this period.
+In a report to the Patna Committee of Revenue, the then Naib Dewan of Bihar, Shitab Rai, had admitted that due to the declining state of the empire in the late seventeenth century, the zamindars had become practically independent of the Mughals.

 This attitude to authority continued into the period when the Nawabs of Bengal and Murshidabad became the nominal governors of Bihar.
 Although Bihar had the potential to provide a large amount of revenue and tax, records show that the Nawabs were unable to extract any money from the chiefs of Bihar until 1748.
 And even following this, the amount gained was very low.
 This was again due to the rebellious nature of the zamindars who were "continually in arms".

-1781 rebellion against the British
+Relations with the British

-After the collapse of the Mughals, the British East India Company held sway over much of South Asia.
-In 1781, their control of Bihar was disturbed when some of the zamindars (especially those in South Bihar) started to rise in revolt following the rebellion of Chait Singh, the Maharaja of Benares state.
-Among the rebels in Bihar, were Raja Narain Singh of Seris-Kutumba, Akbar Ali of Narhat Samoy and Fateh Bahadur Sahi of Huseypur.
-Among the motivations for the rebellion was the reluctance of these zamindars to provide revenue to the British.
-However, many zamindar in Bihar were also loyal to the British and refused to take part.
-Eventually the British were able to subdue the rebellion without too much trouble.
+After the collapse of the Mughal empire, the British East India Company held sway over much of South Asia.
+The colonial power wanted the revenue system "to be simple in its principle and uniform in its operation," but the zamindari system was so ingrained that even the early British rulers, from the grant of Dewani (1765) to the Permanent Settlement (1793), dared not challenge it fundamentally.
+The early British rulers did not want any "innovation" or "experimentation," even if the zamindars, taluqdars, and many estates were defaulters to the government for not paying the raised land fee.
+This was because such a radical measure would have violated the 'customary' rights and privilege.
+Some of the zamindars took part in a revolt against the British in 1781 following on from a revolt led by the Maharaja of Benares, however, this was swiftly put down.